DutraGames/awesome-alert/README.md

 ## **Acknowledgements**

-Thanks [@gustavosmanc](https://github.com/gustavosmanc) for having a library that inspired me to make this library
+Thanks [@gustavosmanc](https://github.com/gustavosmanc) for having a library that inspired me to make this library.

 Pull requests, feedbacks and suggestions are welcome!